11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

 11. Implement your plan and track your progress

 It’s time to implement your SEO plan and track your progress.
-This is how you’ll ensure that your efforts are paying off and that you’re on the right track.
-By monitoring your progress, you can make necessary adjustments to ensure that you’re getting the most out of your SEO plan.
+This is how you’ll ensure that your efforts pay off and that you’re on the right track.
+By monitoring your progress, you can make necessary adjustments to ensure you get the most out of your SEO plan.

-So get started today and see how well your SEO plan works for you!
+So get started today and see how well your SEO plan works!

 Conclusion